aragon/hack/docs/os-ref.md

 > **Warning**
 >
 > Modifying this mapping can have completely destructive consequences and can result in loss of funds.
-The permission to execute this action, `SET_APP_ROLE`, is **critical** and has to be well protected behind the ACL.
+The permission to execute this action, `APP_MANAGER_ROLE`, is **critical** and has to be well protected behind the ACL.

 ### Namespaces